griffithsbs/BloggableMVC/README.md

 BloggableMVC
 ============

-A library of utilities for developing a blogging site as part of an ASP.NET MVC application.

-The bloggable utilities can be used in two ways:

-1. An existing domain model or view model can be wrapped inside a SmartBloggable object in order to provide blog content markup behaviour.
-The wrapped model must implement the IBloggable interface.

-2. Alternatively, the SmartBloggable behaviour can be used indirectly via the HtmlHelper extension methods within the namespace Com.GriffithsBen.BloggableMVC.Extensions.
+BloggableMVC provides a simple but highly configurable markup language for editing content on sites built on ASP.NET MVC.

-Blog content can be marked up with simple, safe tags which are then converted into equivalent HTML tags by the SmartBloggable wrapper.
+Content can be marked up with simple, safe tags which are then converted into equivalent HTML tags by the SmartBloggable wrapper.
 The list of tags to be used is entirely up to the developer.
 The default tags (so far) are as follows:

 tag | html equivalent |
 --- | ---